Get Partnership registration within no time

 "Partnership is the relation which subsists between persons, who have agreed to combine their property, Labour or skill in some business and share the profits thereof between them" -Indian Contract Act, 1872.

-Decisions - As every decision in any partnership firm involves intellect of two or more person, the chances of that decision being wrong or bias is much low.
+As every decision in any partnership firm involves intellect of two or more person, the chances of that decision being wrong or bias is much low.

-Capital - More the partners, more the amount of money which can be invested into the business.
+More the partners, more the amount of money which can be invested into the business.
 Also, with every partner, the borrowing capacity of the firm also increases.
 Partners get interest for the amount invested in the firm by them at the rate of 12%.

-Sharing - From sharing profits, losses and every part of the business, partners also share the burden and responsibility of the business.
+From sharing profits, losses and every part of the business, partners also share the burden and responsibility of the business.
 Starting and managing a business alone can feel stressful, particularly if you’ve not done it before.
 In a partnership, this downside of sole proprietorship can be avoided.
 As two different partnership having different experiences can help the business grow together.

-Ease of Formation - The partners can agree mutually to create the partnership.The process of making partnership deep and getting it at registered with Registrar of firms is comparatively easy as compared with registration of a private limited company.
+The partners can agree mutually to create the partnership.The process of making partnership deep and getting it at registered with Registrar of firms is comparatively easy as compared with registration of a private limited company.
 This deed contains all the details like how the partnership will work, the rights and responsibilities of partners and what would happen in various possible situations, including if the partners fundamentally disagree or someone wants to leave.

-Compliances - There are very fewer compliances for partnership firm as compared to a company.
+There are very fewer compliances for partnership firm as compared to a company.
 There is no requirement like board meeting, etc. Audit is mandatory if the turnover/ gross receipt exceeds Rupees One Crore in case of business and Rupees twenty-five laces in case of profession.

+There is no limited liability like companies but this works in favor for the firm as all the decisions and investment would be made sensibly as the partners will be responsible as well as liable for it themselves.
 This form of business organization is most popular among lawyers, chartered accountants, doctors, solicitors and estate agents.
 Overall if one doesn’t want much statutory obligations on them and want to do business with ease, they can go for this kind of entity

 Any name can be provided to a partnership firm as long as the following requirements are met: